 The Kanapaha Botanical Gardens entrance (Map Marker A) is on SW Archer Road (State Road 24) 1 mile west of Interstate 75 (exit #384).

 |Map Key:||(A) Kanapaha Gardens Entrance; (B) Limited Onsite Parking;

-(C) Remote Parking: Veteran's Park; (D) Remote Parking: Kanapaha Middle School
+(C) Remote Parking: East of Veteran's Park; (D) Remote Parking: Kanapaha Middle School

 FREE Shuttle Busses every 15 minutes between remote parking and the festival!!

 There is some free parking on the grounds of the gardens (Map Marker B) but it fills up quickly.
 It is recommended that patrons use one of the remote parking lots and board the free shuttle buses to get to and from the gardens.

 The free shuttle buses run every 15 minutes Saturday from 8:30 am until 5:30 pm and Sunday from 9:30 am until 5:30 pm.
 We will be providing handicapped buses this year in addition to the regular buses.